 Currently the cost for reversal of Essure is $6900.
 We have a pre-payment option in which patients can pay towards their Essure reversal over time.

 Some women experience side-effects after Essure coils have been inserted and they desire removal of the Essure coils for relief of symptoms.

-For patients who do not desire pregnancy through Essure reversal and only desire removal of Essure coils, we offer a reduced surgical fee.
 If you are interested only in removal of the Essure coils, we encourage you to call the office at (919) 968-4656 to inquire about the reduced fee for Essure coil removal.

 Some doctors charge more for Essure reversal.
 We have attempted to keep the cost of Essure reversal low and affordable.

 The best candidate for a Essure reversal procedures is a patient who has not had any additional procedures to their tubes or uterus.
 We commonly receive request from patients who have had an Essure procedure combined with an additional procedure.
 The two most common procedures are an additional tubal ligation method or an endometrial ablation.

 Occasionally the inserts will either not cause the tubes to close or cause only partial closure.
 These patients will then have an additional standard tubal ligation to close the open tube, which will cause damage to even more of the tube.
 Some patients will have endometrial ablations at the time of the Essure procedures.